Why have you opened a Muslim faith school?

 Are you accepting applications for all year groups?

-Hujjat Primary will be opening in September 2020 with 2 Reception classes only.
+Hujjat Primary opened in September 2020 with 2 Reception classes only.
 It will then admit 2 new Reception classes every year until it reaches full capacity in 2026.

 The school will not impose a religious dress code on staff or pupils.
 Modesty and dignity are core Islamic values and all staff and pupils will be expected to respect that in their conduct and dress.